Visiting the prayer room? Here’s what to expect!

 What impact will this prayer room have in our city/region?

 God desires to bless the city, and the people of the city, with peace and prosperity.
 However, he wants his people to pray and seek him first.
 There is a direct correlation between areas of kingdom breakthrough in a city and prayer.
 Prayer and action go hand in hand.
-This prayer room will be an unending prayer space of God’s presence, light, and power radiating out to the entire city and region.
+This prayer room is an unending prayer space of God’s presence, light, and power radiating out to the entire city and region.

 Is PrayerWorks a nonprofit, and are donations tax-deductible?

-PrayerWorks operates under the nonprofit umbrella of Love Fort Wayne.
+PrayerWorks operates under the nonprofit umbrella of Love Fort Wayne .
 Therefore, all donations are tax-deductible.